Archer-Tatsu/VQA-ODV/README.md

 @inproceedings{Li:2018:BGV:3240508.3240581,
- author = {Li, Chen and Xu, Mai and Du, Xinzhe and Wang, Zulin}, title = {Bridge the Gap Between VQA and Human Behavior on Omnidirectional Video: A Large-Scale Dataset and a Deep Learning Model}, booktitle = {2018 ACM Multimedia Conference on Multimedia Conference}, series = {MM '18}, year = {2018}, isbn = {978-1-4503-5665-7},
+ author = {Li, Chen and Xu, Mai and Du, Xinzhe and Wang, Zulin}, title = {Bridge the Gap Between VQA and Human Behavior on Omnidirectional Video: A Large-Scale Dataset and a Deep Learning Model}, booktitle = {Proceedings of the 26th ACM International Conference on Multimedia}, series = {MM '18}, year = {2018}, isbn = {978-1-4503-5665-7},